smirarab/ASTRAL/astral-tutorial.md

 ### Step 5: The exact version of ASTRAL

 ASTRAL has an exact and a heuristic version.
-The heuristic version solves the optimization problem exactly subject to the constraint that all the bipartitions in the species tree should be present in at least one of the input gene trees, or in a set of few other bipartitions that (since [version 4.5.1](CHANGELOG.md)) ASTRAL automatically infers from the set of input gene trees as likely bipartitions in the specie tree.
+The heuristic version solves the optimization problem exactly subject to the constraint that all the bipartitions in the species tree should be present in at least one of the input gene trees, or in a set of few other bipartitions that (since [version 4.5.1](CHANGELOG.md)) ASTRAL automatically infers from the set of input gene trees as likely bipartitions in the species tree.
 The constrained version of ASTRAL is the default.
-However, when you have small number of taxa (typically 17 taxa or less), the exact version of ASTRAL can also run in reasonable time (see the figure below).
+However, when you have a small number of taxa (typically 17 taxa or less), the exact version of ASTRAL can also run in reasonable time (see the figure below).

 ![Running time Figure](runningtime.png "ASTRAL running times for exact version as function of the number of taxa")